oceanusXXD/Neosgenesis/README.md

 ## 🎯 Project Overview

-**Neogenesis System** is an advanced AI decision-making framework built on metacognitive theory.
-It transcends the traditional "question-answer" paradigm, endowing agents with the ability to **"think about how to think"**.
-Through a series of architectural innovations, this system enables AI to perform real-time self-verification, learning, and evolution during the thinking phase of decision-making, allowing it to make high-quality decisions in complex and uncertain environments, just like human experts.
+**Neogenesis System** is an advanced AI decision-making framework built on metacognitive theory with **LangChain-inspired tool integration**.
+It transcends the traditional "question-answer" paradigm, endowing agents with the ability to **"think about how to think"** while dynamically leveraging external tools and real-time information.
+Through a series of architectural innovations including unified tool abstraction and tool-enhanced verification, this system enables AI to perform real-time self-verification, learning, and evolution during the thinking phase of decision-making, allowing it to make high-quality decisions in complex and uncertain environments, just like human experts.

 ### 🌟 Why Choose Neogenesis?

 - **🧠 Metacognitive Breakthrough**: Agents not only think about problems but also think about "how to think"
+- **🔧 Tool-Enhanced Intelligence**: LangChain-inspired unified tool abstraction enabling AI to dynamically invoke external capabilities during decision-making
 - **🔬 Instant Learning**: Get feedback during the thinking phase, breaking free from the traditional "learn only after execution" limitation
 - **💡 Innovation Breakthrough**: Original Aha-Moment mechanism that enables AI to burst with creativity in difficult situations
 - **🏆 Wisdom Accumulation**: Golden template system that solidifies successful experiences into reusable wisdom
-- **🌐 Real-time Enhancement**: RAG technology integration for making informed decisions based on latest information
+- **🌐 Real-time Enhancement**: RAG technology integration with tool-enhanced verification for making informed decisions based on latest information
 - **🤖 Multi-LLM Architecture**: Universal LLM interface supporting OpenAI, Anthropic, DeepSeek, Ollama, and more with intelligent provider selection

 ---